Lab Sterilization, Sanitation, and Decontamination

 General Lab Sterilization

 For quick sterilization of surfaces and equipment, cleaning with a solvent such as ethanol or isopropanol is a convenient option.
 These solvents work by rupturing the cells and denaturing the cellular proteins.
 The rupturing is caused by osmosis and requires water, which is why diluted rather than neat solvent is used.
 Solvents are good for decontaminating microbes, and viruses, but are not effective against spores or tough enzymes like RNases.

 Autoclaving is a good option for sterilizing solutions and heat-resistant equipment.
 Autoclaves kill microbes by hydrolysis and coagulation of cellular proteins, using intense heat from pressurized steam.
 They do an excellent job of killing microbes, spores and viruses but are only partially effective against RNases and can cause problems with certain solutions containing sugars, phosphates, metals and amino acids.

-The latest option for sterilizing your lab and equipment is the Ozilla Ozone Sterilizer
+The latest option for equipment and lab sterilization is the Ozilla Ozone Sterilizer